Sheu Yuan-dong: Life and career

 Sheu Yuan-dong was born on 22 May 1927 in Shinchiku Prefecture.
 Four months after his birth, he and his family moved to Taipei to make a living.
 In 1935, he attended Longshang public School No. In 1941, he attended the Taipei State Second Middle School.
 In October 1945, he was admitted to the National Taiwan University.
-In October 1946 he entered the Political Department of the Taiwan University Law School.
+In October 1946 he enrolled in the Political Department of the Taiwan University Law School.
 In January 1947, in response to the Shen Chong case, students from Taiwan University and Peking University held anti-American demonstrations in Taipei, which Sheu participated in.
 After the outbreak of the February 28 incident the same year, the Secrecy Bureau arrested college students and intellectuals, while Sheu took refuge in Yilan City and Yingge District.
 Sheu attended the reading club during the political department of the National Taiwan University.
 He was involved in the Keelung City Work Committee case and was arrested by the Secrecy Bureau on the night of 2 September 1949.
 In May 1950, he was sent to the freshman corps in present-day Neihu District and was released in March 1951.
 In October of the same year, Sheu was re-educated at Taiwan University and graduated in June 1952.

-In 1954, Sheu and former Taiwanese president Lee Teng-hui, now the chief justice of the court, Hong Xunxin, late businessman Qiu Yonghan, and other Taiwanese elites were hired to teach at the Taipei Private Yan Ping High School.
+In 1954, Sheu, future Taiwanese president Lee Teng-hui, future member of the Judicial Yuan Hung Hsun-hsin, future writer and businessman Chiu Yung-han, and other Taiwanese elites were hired to teach at the Taipei Private Yan Ping High School.

 Sheu entered the Taiwan Provincial Cooperation Treasury Hualien Branch in 1953 as a clerk.
-In 1954, he served as a clerk in the Research Office of the Cooperative Treasury Head Office.
+In 1954, he was a clerk in the Research Office of the Cooperative Treasury Head Office.
 In 1959, he was the Planning Director of the Cooperative Treasury Savings Department.
 In 1968, he was the assistant manager of the treasury and the Ministry of Agriculture and Credit.
 In 1974, he cooperated.
 Deputy General Manager of Jinku, the general manager of the Land Bank in 1979 and the general manager of the First Bank in 1980.
-In 1982, he served as the Finance Director of the Ministry of Finance.
-In 1984, he served as Chairman of the Land Bank.
-In 1989, he served as Chairman of the Banking Association.
-In January 1990, he served as a member of the Central Bank and became Chairman of the Bank of Taiwan in July 1995.
+In 1982, he was the Finance Director of the Ministry of Finance.
+In 1984, he was Chairman of the Land Bank.
+In 1989, he was Chairman of the Banking Association.
+In January 1990, he was a member of the Central Bank and became Chairman of the Bank of Taiwan in July 1995.

-Sheu became the governor of the Central Bank of the Republic of China on 20 March 1995, succeeding Liang Kuo-shu, who resigned due to health problem and died later the same year.
+Sheu became the governor of the Central Bank of the Republic of China on 20 March 1995, succeeding Liang Kuo-shu, who resigned due to health problems and died later the same year.
 The 1997 Asian financial crisis affected many Asian countries, but did not seriously affect Taiwan.
-The financial community believed that it was the president’s operator.
+The financial community believed that it was the president's operator.